stateshaper/stateshaper/example_data/EXAMPLE_DATA.md

 *rating_initial.json*

 For 'rating' data ruleset.
 Creates an output set based on ratings-derived preferences.
 Only needed during the first run of the engine for each profile.
-The ratings values can be defineds beforehand using whatever methods deemed necessary.
+The ratings values can be defined beforehand using whatever methods deemed necessary.
 DOES NOT NEED TO BE STORED.

 Primary Use: Personalization (Content Feeds, Routine Schedules)